PATH: ABOUT BOATS »

 Container ships (a revolutionary idea in the past 50 years) carry their cargo in standard size containers, normally either 20 ft units (TEU) or 40 ft units (FEU), for speed of loading and discharge.
 A modern container ship can discharge a cargo in as many hours as it used to take in the equivilent number of days.
 This “brainchild” of Malcolm McLean, (a former New Jersey truck driver) found no interest among shipowners in the 1940s and 1950s, so he built his own to prove the concept.
 Within 10 years, the container ship revolution had started.
 From just a few hundred containers, modern ships can carry many thousands.

-More from Steve’s Maritime Pages about cargo ships
+More about cargo ships from Steve’s Maritime Pages.

 Armored Cruiser –